DataScienceBrad/NN/README.md

 We are working on enabling report filtering on click of brick

 ###[Stock Chart](https://github.com/maqsoftware/PowerBI-visuals/blob/master/src/Clients/Visuals/visuals/stockChart.ts)
 Stock Chart displays significant stock price points as colored vertical bars.
 Low and high price values are represented by grey bars.
 Open and close price values are shown as either red or green bars, which are superimposed over the low and high values.
 If a stock’s price dropped the bar will be red, and if the price rose the bar will be green.
 Prices are listed on the vertical axis and time increments are listed on the horizontal axis.
 The ranges for prices and time increments are customizable.
 ![Stock Chart](https://github.com/maqsoftware/PowerBI-visuals/blob/master/src/Clients/Visuals/visuals/Images/Stock%20Chart/StockChart_Screenshot_410_424.png)

 ###[Bowtie Chart](https://github.com/maqsoftware/PowerBI-visuals/blob/master/src/Clients/CustomVisuals/visuals/BowtieChart/BowtieChart.ts)
 Bowtie Chart displays categorization of a value by branching out smooth interpolated nodes.
 The thickness of the branch indicates the weightage of the category.
 You can display Half Bowtie or Full Bowtie by providing source category or both source and destination categories respectively.
-Used for displaying the categorization of an aggregated value
+Used for displaying the categorization of an aggregated value.
 ![Bowtie Chart](https://github.com/maqsoftware/PowerBI-visuals/blob/master/src/Clients/CustomVisuals/visuals/BowtieChart/Images/BowtieChart_Screenshot_410_424.png)